Skip to content

 X.2 · Tensions Between Principles: Case Analysis

-Purely principled discourse lacks persuasive force for political questions.
-The following cases demonstrate how The Tao of Lucidity’s political principles apply to real dilemmas: including the trade-offs when principles conflict.
+Purely principled discourse has limited persuasive force in political questions.
+The following cases demonstrate how The Tao of Lucidity’s political principles apply to real dilemmas, including the trade-offs that appear when principles conflict.

 Case One: AI in Criminal Justice